EmbeddedSystemClass/Truck_Project1/README.md

 most of my code from the examples from the book 'FPGA Prototyping by VHDL example' by<br />
 Pong.
 P. Chu. <br />
 <br />
-<h2>thread_io/ncurses</h2>
+<h2>thread_io/cs_client</h2>
-The thread_io/ncurses directory has all the source and support files for compiling a<br />
+The thread_io/cs_client directory has the main *.cs files for compiling a windows<br />
-linux program that runs on any linux desktop and uses ncurses to communicate over a<br />
+program in Visual Studio 2017 using C# using SQL server and a tcp/ip connection to the<br />
-tcp/ip connection to the TS-7200/7800 box.
-The program running on the TS-7XXX box<br />
-opens a couple binary files ending in .dat which are a data base where each record is<br />
-a configuration for each of the 20 io ports.
-The dat files starting with an 'o' are<br />
+TS-7200/7800 box.
+The program running on the TS-7XXX box opens a couple binary files ending in .dat which are a data base where each record is a configuration for each of the 20 io ports.
-for the the 20 output ports and the dat files starting with an 'i' are for the 20<br />
-input ports.
-Basically, when there is a change on one of the inputs, it can effect<br />
-any one of the 20 outputs.
-So that way you can assign different outputs to inputs.<br />
-The ncurses program lets you change the configuration or load different dat files.<br />
+The dat files starting with an 'o' are for the the 20 output ports and the dat files starting with an 'i' are for the 20 input ports.
+Basically, when there is a change on one of the inputs, it can effect any one of the 20 outputs.
+So that way you can assign different outputs to inputs.
+The windows program lets you change the configuration or load different dat files.
-This can be kind of dicey for things like the starter motor so the ioport assigned<br />
-to the start switch only activates a relay that enables a button on the dash to close<br />
-the circuit the the actual starter solinoid. <br />
+This can be kind of dicey for things like the starter motor so the ioport assigned to the start switch only activates a relay that enables a button on the dash to close the circuit the the actual starter solinoid. <br />
 <br />
 See also:<br />